sindresorhus/awesome-scifi/readme.md

 #### [The End of Eternity](https://www.goodreads.com/book/show/509784.The_End_of_Eternity) (1955) *by Isaac Asimov* [4.2]

-> Andrew Harlan is an Eternal, a man whose job it is to range through past and present Centuries, monitoring and, where necessary, altering Time's myriad cause-and-effect relationships.
+> Andrew Harlan is an Eternal, a man whose job it is to range through past and present Centuries, monitoring and, where necessary, altering Time’s myriad cause-and-effect relationships.
 But when Harlan meets and falls for a non-Eternal woman, he seeks to use the awesome powers and techniques of the Eternals to twist time for his own purposes, so that he and his love can survive together.

 ### Time Travel